2beDigital/solidus_liferay_cms/README.md

 ## HowTo

-Using the 'Pages' option in the admin tab, you can add static pages to your Spree install.
+Using the 'Pages' option in the admin tab, you can add static pages to your Solidus install.
 The page content can be pulled directly from the database, be a separate layout file or rendered as a partial.

 In the admin tab, use the 'New page' option to create a new static page.